mveril/QUESTDB_website/README.md

 #### metarecover

-The `metarecover` bash script is used to regenerate the metadata from the previous git history state.
+The `metarecover` python script is used to regenerate the metadata from the previous git history state.
 So you can remove a data file to regenerate it from a LaTeX input file with `datafileBuilder` and recover the metadata from the previous version using `metarecover`.

 ### ADC25generator